 *E-mail: helmy@tl.itb.ac.id

 Abstract.
 The interests of ozonation has increased significantly in recent years and today the ozonation is used in other steps in the drinking water treatment process.
 Ozonation has been used in the refill drinking water depot in the region of Indonesia for several years as disinfection at the end of the drinking water treatment process.
 Except for the disinfection, ozone has other benefits such as oxidation of iron and manganese, micro flocculation, reduction of taste and odour and it is also effective to reduce the water colour.
 The micro flocculation leads to the fact that less or no coagulants need to be used in the process.
 This study started with a lab scale experiments on ozonation and filtration of raw drinking water taken from shallow well followed by examination in the pilot plant.
-Research result showed the removal efficiency for organics, iron, manganese, and turbidity is up to 75 %; 98 %; 85 %; and 98 % respectively.
+Research result showed the removal efficiency for organics, manganese, turbidity, and iron is up to 90 %; 91 %; 99 %; and 99 % respectively.
 All the parameter is comply with the drinking water standard regulated by Indonesia Ministry of Health No. 492/Menkes/PER/IV/2010.
 Disinfection capability of ozone against microorganisms achieved in the system was up to 99% removal.

 Introduction

 Groundwater is a potential resource to fulfil water demands for the community; however groundwater sometimes has a high concentration of suspended solid, organics (caused by inappropriate sanitation behaviour), iron (Fe) and manganese (Mn), especially for groundwater on a certain depth, which has a long contact with the rocks.
 In Bandung, the high concentration of iron and manganese in groundwater is because of Bandung was a lacustrine plains, so that the soil become anoxic (soil that is inundated by water or poor drainage) [1].
 Characteristics of ground water which contain Fe and Mn is depend on the depth and the duration of contact between groundwater itself with the rock.
 The high concentration of Fe and Mn in water can lead water become smelly, yellowish, and cause stains and corrosive.
 Based on the Ministry of Health Regulation 492/Menkes/PER/IV/2010 regarding drinking water quality requirements, the iron content in water should not exceed 0.3 mg/l whereas the manganese content should not exceed 0.4 mg/l [2].
+Although Fe and Mn are essential nutrients, when present in high concentrations in drinking water they have been found to be associated with various health issues such as neurotoxic effect and Parkinson-like syndrome.
+However, the true health burden of excessive ingestion of these metals is currently unknown, except for aesthetical reason (smell/odor, and yellowish stain).

 Aeration and chemical oxidation are commonly used technique in removing those water contaminant.
 Oxygen will oxidized some organics and iron from raw water, while chlorine was add to oxidized iron, manganeese, organics and kill microorganisms.
 Several known oxidant and their oxidizing potential was summarized in Table 1.
 Ozone has greater disinfection effectiveness against bacteria and viruses compared to chlorination.
 Except for the disinfection, ozone has other benefits such as oxidation of iron and manganese, microflocculation, reduction of taste and odour and it is also effective to reduce the water colour.
 The microflocculation leads to the fact that less or no coagulants need to be used in the process.
 Ozone oxidizes the iron, manganese, and sulphur in the water to form insoluble metal oxides or elemental sulphur.
 These insoluble particles are then easily removed by post-filtration unit.
 Ozone is unstable, and it will degrade over a time frame ranging from a few seconds to 30 minutes.
 The rate of degradation is a function of water chemistry, pH and water temperature.